The federal government will not pursue a case against two border-policy activists arrested in May at the DeConcini Port of Entry in Nogales.

 Rabago said Gutierrez and Sarah Roberts paid $100 each in court and administrative fees to finalize the matter.

-Gutierrez said her arrest stemmed from an incident with custom officers who had harassed her because of a T-shirt she wore that said “Truth … Accountability …Justice!!
+Gutierrez said her arrest stemmed from an incident with border agents who had harassed her because of a T-shirt she wore that said “Truth … Accountability …Justice!!
 Stop Border Patrol Brutality.”

-She and other activists later returned to the port of entry to demand the names of those officers involved in order to file complaints.
+She and other activists later returned to the port of entry to demand the names of those agents involved in order to file complaints.

 A third person arrested in the May incident, Richard Boren, said he declined to pay the fees to settle the matter and instead asked for a trial.

-He said his reason for asking that the case go forward was to learn the names of the officers involved in the arrests.
+He said his reason for asking that the case go forward was to learn the names of agents involved in the arrests.